usaid-cs/yesterday-i-learned/random.md

 1. [Saudi Arabia](https://en.wikipedia.org/wiki/Saudi_Arabia) and [UAE](https://en.wikipedia.org/wiki/United_Arab_Emirates) are not the same countries.
 Saudi Arabia is the big one.
 UAE is a bit more to the east.
 Both are a huge expanse of almost nothing.
 1. [Some muslim women choose to fast during pregnancy](http://www.bbc.com/news/health-10927611), even though [there are exceptions specifically for the pregnant and ill](https://en.wikipedia.org/wiki/Ramadan).
 "But I wasn't worried about my health or my baby's.
 I think Allah gives you strength and he protects your unborn child."
 It is not a *huge* deal because they get to eat at night anyway.
 For other Muslims intending to cheat the system by living in places with no sunlight, they "should follow the timetable of Mecca".
 1. 41-year-old [tluyben2](https://nl.linkedin.com/in/tluyben) recommends all programmers hang out with non-developers *a lot*.
-1. *Practice speaking with a pen in your mouth for a few minutes every day.
-It forces you to really enunciate what you're saying, ...* - 213Compton
 1. If someone steals a $10 potato from a store, but the store bought that potato for $1, the store lost $1.
 1. [`/32`](https://www.ripe.net/about-us/press-centre/understanding-ip-addressing) is one IPv4 address, `/24` is all of 1.2.3.x, `/16` all of 1.2.x.x, `/8` all of 1.x.x.x.
 Occasionally you get [`/20`](https://answers.yahoo.com/question/index?qid=20071115104737AAQxeRg) blocks...
 1. [There is only one group of people who are explicitly told in the Bible to never drink wine/alcohol, and that is the Nazirites](https://www.gotquestions.org/did-Jesus-drink-wine.html) (Numbers 6:1–4).
 Jesus was not a Nazirite; He was a "Nazarene," a native of the town of Nazareth (Luke 18:37).
 Jesus never took the Nazirite vow.